oneling0517/VRDL_HW3/README.md

 pip install keras==2.0.8
 pip install tensorflow-gpu==1.15.2
 ```
 I don't know why there is an error sometimes.
-If there is an error last time, you can run this again.
+If there is an error, you can run this again.
 ```
 pip install keras==2.0.8
 ```